tzqu/tzqu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, My name is Tianze Qu.
-I will become a first-year Ph.D. student in [Industrial and Operations Engineering](https://ioe.engin.umich.edu/) at [University of Michigan, Ann Arbor](https://umich.edu/) from Fall 2025.
+I will become a first-year Ph.D. student in [Industrial and Operations Engineering](https://ioe.engin.umich.edu/) at [University of Michigan-Ann Arbor](https://umich.edu/) from Fall 2025.
 Prior to that, I completed my Master of Science degree at the same place in December 2024, and my Bachelor of Science degree in [Mathematics](https://www.fst.um.edu.mo/math/) at [University of Macau](https://www.um.edu.mo/) in June 2023.

 Research Interests
 ------